8 Tips For Finding Great Tone

-It’s an endless, Sisyphus-ian journey, the quest to find TONE.
-With the insane amount of gear available to us, guitarists can have a tendency to not see the forest for the trees, constantly swapping gear in and out as we look for the sound we hear in our heads.
-This week in the corner, we’re highlighting ways to tweak your tone that don’t involve dropping a bunch of Benjamins on new gear.
-Not that THAT isn’t a ton of fun, too.
+The quest to find TONE—it’s an endless, Sisyphusian journey.
+With the insane amount of gear available, we guitarists can have a tendency to not see the forest for the trees, constantly swapping gear in and out as we look for the sound we hear in our heads.
+This week, we’re highlighting ways to tweak your tone that don’t involve dropping a bunch of Benjamins on new gear—not to say that it isn’t a ton of fun, too.

-Might seem like a no-brainer, but it’s easy to listen passively.
-Actively use your ears and brain to hear tones, how adjusting pots affects a sound, how combining pieces of equipment sounds, etc etc. When you listen to other people play, listen actively and curiously – sleuth out how they’re making the sounds they’re making.
+It might seem like a no-brainer, but it’s easy to listen passively.
+Actively use your ears and brain to hear tones, how adjusting pots affects a sound, how combining pieces of equipment sounds, et cetera.
+When you listen to other people play, listen actively and curiously; sleuth out how they’re making the sounds they’re making.
 Having an engaged ear will help you hear, not just listen.

-Along with experimenting with your string gauge/construction, playing with your tunings can free you from your habits and patterns and open up creativity in your playing and affect your technique.
-Switching a guitar into an open-tuning forces your brain and ear to work in ways they aren’t used to.
+Along with experimenting with your string gauge and construction, playing with your tunings can free you from your habits and patterns and open up creativity in your playing and affect your technique.
+Switching a guitar into an open tuning forces your brain and ears to work in ways to which they aren’t accustomed.
 Even tuning down to Eb can be enough of a change.

 Double check your signal path.
 Is there anything happening in your signal chain that is preventing you from getting the sounds you want out of your rig?
 Check your leads and patch cables for shorts.
 Evaluate whether a buffer would be useful in your board.
 Are your effects placed in an order that maximizes their performance?

-All loud all the time is not necessarily the greatest thing ever.
-Practice playing at different volumes, intensities, speeds, etc. Loud only has power when it is contrasted with quiet—and quiet becomes powerful when it is paired with loud.
+All loud, all the time is not necessarily the greatest thing ever.
+Practice playing at different volumes, intensities and speeds.
+Loud only has power when it is contrasted with quiet—and quiet becomes powerful when it is paired with loud.
 Don’t be afraid to take it down a notch when the moment calls for it.

 As always, we want to know what you think—if anyone has great tips for honing in on tone, be sure to share them in the comments below.
 Thanks for reading!